The Truth behind Decaffeinated Coffees

 Natural carbon dioxide extraction

-Decaf coffees can taste as good a regular coffee – just with less caffeine
+Decaf coffee can taste as good as regular coffee – just with less caffeine.

 Another chemical-free process is the Swiss-water method created in Switzerland in the 1980s.
 This process is less common as it is more costly and can result in coffees with much more muted flavours.